-Your COM Server file (DLL)

-- 1. the Run-Time DLL - 2. whatever additional files that may be required by your COM Server.
+- 1. Your COM Server file (DLL) - 2. the Run-Time DLL - a configuration file (optional) and the means to define ConfigFile and/or UserConfigFile - 4. whatever additional files that may be required by your COM Server.

 Note that you must register your COM Server on the target computer using the regsvr32.exe utility.